mhanauer/CenterstoneConnectionsReport/README.md

 # if there is a missing value for the times variable it is a no and not a missing and I can put a zero.
 # What variables to include.
 Not using DrugRelated, because almost all of the data is coded as missing.
 # So instead just using general variable TimesCrime as the crime indicator.

-Goal3ObjectiveCBaseMonth6 = data.frame(ParticipantID = GPRAAll$ParticipantID, GPRAAll$InAlcohol.x, GPRAAll$InAlcohol.y, GPRAAll$OutAlcohol.x, GPRAAll$OutAlcohol.y, GPRAAll$ERAlcohol.x, GPRAAll$ERAlcohol.y)
+# So need to change the variables names in the loading data

+Goal3ObjectiveCBaseMonth6 = data.frame(ClientID = GPRAAll$ClientID, GPRAAll$InpatientAlcoholSA.x, GPRAAll$InpatientAlcoholSA.y, GPRAAll$OutpatientAlcoholSA.x, GPRAAll$OutpatientAlcoholSA.y, GPRAAll$ERAlcoholSA.x, GPRAAll$ERAlcoholSA.y)
 summary(Goal3ObjectiveCBaseMonth6)
 Goal3ObjectiveCBaseMonth6 = data.frame(na.omit(Goal3ObjectiveCBaseMonth6))

-Goal3ObjectiveCBaseMonth6Times = data.frame(ParticipantID = GPRAAll$ParticipantID, GPRAAll$TimesCrime.x,GPRAAll$TimesCrime.y, GPRAAll$InAlcoholTimes.x, GPRAAll$InAlcoholTimes.y, GPRAAll$OutAlcoholTimes.x, GPRAAll$OutAlcoholTimes.y, GPRAAll$ERAlcoholTimes.x, GPRAAll$ERAlcoholTimes.y)
+Goal3ObjectiveCBaseMonth6Times = data.frame(ClientID = GPRAAll$ClientID, GPRAAll$NrCrimes.x, GPRAAll$NrCrimes.y, GPRAAll$InpatientAlcoholSANights.x, GPRAAll$InpatientAlcoholSANights.y, GPRAAll$OutpatientAlcoholSATimes.x, GPRAAll$OutpatientAlcoholSATimes.y, GPRAAll$ERAlcoholSA.x, GPRAAll$ERAlcoholSA.y)
-Goal3ObjectiveCBaseMonth6 = merge(Goal3ObjectiveCBaseMonth6 , Goal3ObjectiveCBaseMonth6Times , by = "ParticipantID", all.x = TRUE)
+Goal3ObjectiveCBaseMonth6 = merge(Goal3ObjectiveCBaseMonth6 , Goal3ObjectiveCBaseMonth6Times , by = "ClientID", all.x = TRUE)

 head(Goal3ObjectiveCBaseMonth6)
 summary(Goal3ObjectiveCBaseMonth6)
 dim(Goal3ObjectiveCBaseMonth6)